 Snorkeling just off Kaanapali Beach at Black Rock, Maui is a must-do on your next trip to the island!
 Here are some tips to make the most of your experience and the low-down on how to get here.

-Prior to going there for the first time, we weren't sure what to expect.
-Would the snorkeling in Maui here really be as amazing as people say it is?
-Would it be suitable for inexperienced snorkelers like we were at the time?
+Prior to going there for the first time, we weren't sure if this spot for snorkeling in Maui would really be as amazing as people say it is.
+We also wondered if it would be suitable for inexperienced snorkelers, like we were at the time.

 Also, the first time we came here, we were staying at the Royal Lahaina Resort right there on Kaanapali Beach...
-Black Rock was just a very short walk down the beach for us - Maui snorkeling doesn't get any more convenient than that!
+Black Rock was just a very short walk away - less than 5 minutes - Maui snorkeling doesn't get any more convenient than that!

-Add to all that the fact that it cost us absolutely nothing to snorkel here, and we were sold!
+Add to all that the fact that it costs you absolutely nothing to snorkel here, and what's not to love!

 Are you a daredevil?

 Or, like me, would you rather just watch them?

 It's a common sight at Black Rock to see people leaping off the top of it into the ocean.
 I'm not recommending that YOU do this, and if you do, it's at your own risk.

 However, I thought you might enjoy seeing a photo of the goings on:

 1) Don't snorkel too close to the point.
 Black Rock juts out into the ocean and a lot of people are tempted to swim around the point to snorkel there.
 Please don't.
 That area is prone to rip currents and people have been known to get caught up in them and never be seen again.
 As long as you are careful to snorkel close to the beach like we did, it will be much easier for you to stay safe!